Wisconsin Water Science Center

 Water-use data is collected by area type (state, county, watershed, or aquifer) and source (such as rivers or groundwater), and category (such as public supply or irrigation).
 Water-use data has been reported every five years since 1950.
 The USGS works in cooperation with local, State, and Federal agencies as well as academic and private organizations to collect and report withdrawals.

 Annual Water Data Reports were published annually for many decades as static archival products that supplemented direct access to current and historical water data provided by the National Water Information System (NWIS).
 This site helps users access historical Water Data Reports, electronic Site Data Sheets, or current on-demand, print-ready Water-Year Summaries.

 The purpose of these reports is to provide information about the chemical and physical characteristics of Wisconsin lakes.
 Data that have been collected at specific lakes, and information to aid in the interpretation of those data, are included in these reports.

 WaterWatch displays maps, graphs, and tables describing real-time, recent, and past streamflow conditions for the United States, including flood and droughts.
 Real-time information generally is updated on an hourly basis.

 Groundwater Watch displays maps, graphs, and tables describing real-time, recent, and historical groundwater data from wells and springs across the United States.
 Groundwater Watch groups related wells and data from active well networks and provides basic statistics about the water-level data collected by the USGS and from data supplied to us from partners through cooperative agreements.

-WaterQualityWatch provides access to real time water-quality data collected in surface waters throughout the United States, including streamflow, water temperature, specific conductance, pH, dissolved oxygen, turbidity, and nitrate.
+WaterQualityWatch provides access to real-time water-quality data collected at more than 2,000 stream sites throughout the United States, including streamflow, water temperature, specific conductance, pH, dissolved oxygen, turbidity, and nitrate.